 The ANZEA2020 Conference aims to serve as a catalyst for innovative thinking and dialogue on the role of evaluation and on the transformative impact we can make.

-This year’s Conference is organised around two primary focuses – social equity and a safer climate – interwoven with four strands: innovation; indigenous ways of knowing; leadership; and methodology.
+This year’s Conference has a dual focus on wellbeing – social equity and a safer climate – that is interwoven with four strands: innovation; indigenous ways of knowing; leadership; and methodology.

 We warmly invite wide-ranging contributions from evaluation professionals, commissioners and users of evaluation; as well as people working and learning in complementary areas of focus (areas that may not be described as evaluation, but can strengthen evaluative insights).

 The ANZEA2020 Conference team and the ANZEA Board are both closely monitoring the developing situation in regard to COVID-19 and the impact on travel and public events.

 We are taking advice from the Ministry of Health and as a prepared event host, are investigating contingencies around various scenarios.

 We apologise for any inconvenience and appreciate your understanding in these rapidly changing and challenging times.
 As our valued members and community we pledge to keep you informed of developments around this and the impact that it may have on you.

 Call for contributions